Shop with Confidence

 What is the benefit of using two filters at the same time?

 Two filters would lower the breathing resistance, at the expense of added weight.
-We suggest using one filter at a time for most purposes.
+We suggest using one filter at a time for most applications.

 Does the CM-6M gas mask need two filters to function?